 Now nobody enjoys a creature that shows no respect, no matter how beautiful it is.
 For it is the inside beauty that always shine through – or the inside nastiness.
 And soon the other African animals became bored with the crocodile’s change in personality and, with time, fewer and fewer showing up to admire his skin while listening to his bossy remarks.

 And with each day that crocodile exposed his skin to the hot African sun, its one smooh and shiny coating would get sunburned, becoming uglier and bumpier and thicker.
 Until one day when it transformed into what looked like bulging armor.

 It is said that the crocodile never quite recovered from the humiliating shame of having lost something as precious like his smooth and shiny skin, all due to his arrogance, and even today he will disappear from view when one approaches.

 Only his eyes, ears (situated right behind) and nostrils surface above the water.
 For he still watches the visitors, hoping that someone still remembers his once beautiful skin.

-(Retold by Patricia Furstenberg, based on a Namibian folktale)
+(Retold by Patricia Furstenberg, 2001, All Rights Reserved.
+Based on a Namibian folktale)